 “Abercrombie & Fitch will recruit and hire the best associates whose focus will be on offering our customers an excellent in-store shopping experience.
 We will not tolerate discrimination based on body type or physical attractiveness and will not tolerate discrimination in hiring based on any category protected under the law.”

 If you disagree with A&F’s shallow hiring policy, you’d be disappointed to know that such hiring practices also exist in Singapore.

-One trend that we derived based on their responses is that they hire based on looks for frontline positions, which require employees to meet and interact with customers.
+One trend that we derived based on their responses is that they hire based on looks for front-line positions, which require employees to meet and interact with customers.

 “Looks play a huge factor when I hire for customer-serving roles because these employees will be our customer’s first point of contact.
-As a brand ambassador, they need to be pleasing to the eye and generally have a pleasant disposition so that they align with our brand image,” said Rajiv Rai, a hotel manager.
+As a brand ambassador, they need to be pleasing to the eye, and generally have a pleasant disposition, so that they align with our brand image,” said Rajiv Rai, a hotel manager.

-Madeline Poh, who is in the retail sector, concurs that these frontline employees play an essential role as the “face” of the company.
+Madeline Poh, who is in the retail sector, concurs that these frontline employees play an important role as the “face” of the company.
 “How they carry themselves will reflect the company, and attractive people generally tend to be viewed as more likeable,” she added.

 “Very visible and excessive tattoos and piercings, or outrageous hairstyles, are a no-no because the harsh truth is that it affects an individual’s credibility as a professional,” he pointed out.

 Adding on to these reasonings, Nazirah Hasman, who is in the customer service line, said that it all boils down to the job scope.
 She added that she also appreciates employees who make an effort to groom themselves.